7 Tips to Avoid Insomnia and Get a Sound Sleep at Night

 6. Exercise regularly

 Regular exercise is a healthy practice that can improve sleep quality and duration.
 However, you should exercise within the day.
 Since physical activity will stimulate your body, doing it immediately before going to bed can hurt your ability to fall asleep.
-Make sure you exercise at least three hours before going to bed.
+Make sure you exercise for at least three hours before going to bed.

 7. Limit daytime naps